2023 Most Popular Allied Health Professions Undergraduate Certificate Schools in Ohio

 After completing their Undergraduate Certificate, allied health graduates from Sinclair Community College carry an average student debt load of $16,293.

-Read full report on Allied Health Professions at Sinclair Community College
+Full Allied Health Professions at Sinclair Community College Report

-Out of the 34 schools in Ohio that were part of this year’s ranking, Butler Tech - D Russel Lee Career Center landed the # 2 spot on the list.
-D Russel Lee Career Center is a small public school located in the large suburb of Hamilton.
+The in-demand undergraduate certificate programs at Butler Tech - D Russel Lee Career Center helped the school earn the #2 place on this year’s ranking of the most popular allied health professions schools in Ohio.
+D Russel Lee Career Center is a fairly small public school located in the large suburb of Hamilton.

 About 21% of the students majoring in allied health at the school are women while 79% are male.